 Viramundo, Pierre-Yves Borgeaud / France-Switzerland, 2013

 Gilberto Gil is among Brazil's most famous musicians, having influenced an entire generation in South America and beyond.
-Now in his seventies, he is serving as Brazil's first black Minister of Culture.
-Preoccupied with many realities of the modern world, such as racism and poverty, he embarks on a tour through the southern hemisphere— from aboriginal communities in Australia and the townships of South Africa, to the Brazilian Amazon— seeking to promote the power of cultural diversity in a globalized world.
+Now in his seventies, he has recently served as Brazil's first black Minister of Culture.
+Preoccupied with many contemporary realities such as racism and poverty, he embarks on a tour through the southern hemisphere— from aboriginal communities in Australia and the townships of South Africa, to the Brazilian Amazon— seeking to promote the power of cultural diversity in a globalized world.

 Viramundo delves into marginalized societies via the unique intersection between music, politics and culture.
 Pierre-Yves Borgeaud's fifth documentary premiered at Rio and Visions du Reél.